TheScreamTeam/defang/docs/index.md

 ### Marketplace Sponsor

-We would love to freely distribute this plugin via [Microsoft AppSource](https://appsource.microsoft.com/), but require business credentials.
+I would love to freely distribute this plugin via [Microsoft AppSource](https://appsource.microsoft.com/), but require business credentials.
 If you are interested in publishing this plugin, please contact michael[at]wtfender.com.